top of page

 Palm plantations are a source of income for society and the country and play an essential role in maintaining the country's socioeconomic stability and development.
 Therefore, palm plantations are not a subject for comparison in the Green-Based Intelligent Spices Forest Program.

-From the various suggestions and opinions, we should seek and decide on one of the most suitable proposals to provide the best resources that can help society as a whole and benefit and be beneficial in a long-term and definitive manner.
+From the various suggestions and opinions, we should seek and decide on one of the most suitable proposals to provide the best resources that can help society as a whole and be beneficial in a long-term and definitive manner.

 Spice is a unique plant form.
-The spice plant can benefit the user's Life and environment by adapting to a suitable environment and restoring the natural environment.
+The spice plant can benefit the user's Life and the environment by adapting to a suitable environment and restoring the natural environment.

 Since the 1970s, our farming community has depended significantly on outsourced labor.
 Our society's lack of interest in the agricultural sector is not due to moral concerns about the work.
-Rather, it is due to a demand for more economically appealing job opportunities.
+Instead, it is due to a demand for more economically appealing job opportunities.

 Efforts to mobilize interest in planting the preferred spice tree require patience, just as we grow durian trees and other plants like it.